 Instead of requiring a purchase from a potential subscriber, you are simply requesting their email information in exchange for a chance to win something of value.

 For example, this ecommerce store offers the potential to win a $200 gift card if you subscribe to their email list.

 Similar to the psychology of the lottery, most people cannot say no to the opportunity to win money.
 The small exchange of their email address is well worth the value of the potential gift card earnings in this CTA.

 After all, if you don’t sign up then you will never have the opportunity to win.

-10) Leverage Admiral's marketing automation for online publishers
+10) Leverage Admiral's email subscription growth module for media publishers

-Not too sure these other nine tips will help you score more email sign-ups?
+Not too sure these other nine tips will help you get more email signups?
 Well, rest assured.
 You can always bring in the experts for guaranteed results.

 1000's of publishers turn to Admiral for a consistent, automated, visitor relationship experience for registration walls, paywalls, content subscription management, growing email lists, social signups, donation campaign execution, and more.

 The value of building your email list and first-party data is more important than ever as the industry approaches a cookieless targeting future.

 The strength of your email list can help drive more content subscriptions, ARPU, and reader retention for greater lifetime value (LTV).